Shagshag/prestashop-documentation/CartCore.md

 Check if the specified carrier is in range

 * Visibility: **public**
-* This method is defined in classes\Cart.php line 3934
+* This method is defined in [classes/Cart.php line 3934](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Cart.php#3934)

 #### Arguments